tiffanyqi/table-for-two/README.md

 - [x] Match the people by availability and 1x/wk (frequency V2)
 - [x] Show your future matches
 - [x] Show your previous matches
-- [ ] Send a google calendar invite
+- [x] Send a google calendar invite
+- [ ] Change everything to proper timezone
 - [ ] Run the actual cron job
 - [ ] Test